- Spring and Summer hours – Monday – Friday 8:30 am to 5 pm

 - Bike Lock-Up.

-- No alcoholic beverages or illicit substances may be brought on site.
+- No alcoholic beverages or illicit substances on site, will be confiscated.

 - All attendees will be wrist banded, and wristbands are non-transferable.

-- Only beach/festival chairs have priority.
-Higher lawn chairs will be restricted to a back and side location so as not to block anyone’s view.
+- Only beach/festival chairs under 8 inches from the seat to ground have priority.
+Higher lawn chairs are restricted to a back and side location so as not to block anyone’s view.

 - Please don’t dance in front of seated patrons.
 Dance zones will be sectioned off to the side.